Policies & Syllabus

 Nevertheless, remember that all writing is practice and that no writing is perfect.
 Improvement, not perfection, is the goal.
 Writers must learn to follow Hamlet and "Let be" (Hamlet 5.2.237).

-Sometimes you will submit the final essay as a paper copy; other times you will upload the final version to turnitin.
-Either way, give yourself time to print the final version or time to upload it to turnitin.
+Usually, you will submit the final essay to turnitin.
 I recommend you set the deadline one hour before the official deadline to allow for problems.
 Meeting the deadline is your responsibility.

-When you submit the final essay in paper copy, you must also upoad the digital file to turnitin by a stated deadline.
-When you upload the final version to turnitin, double check that you've uploaded the correct file.
+When you upload the final version to turnitin, double check that you've uploaded the correct file to the correct assignment.
 That, too, is your responsibility.

-Miss the first deadline and you have one week to turn in the essay, for a onetime 20-point penalty.
+Miss the first submission deadline and you have one week to turn in the essay, for a onetime 20-point penalty.
 Miss that second deadline and you're out of luck.
 You receive 0 for the assignment.
-Miss the turnitin deadline and lose 5 points.
-Same 5 point penalty for late upload to peergrade.

 A word about extensions.
 I'm a reasonable man.
 If you encounter trouble, talk to me before the deadline passes.
 I will consider extensions only after we talk.
 And if you do something stupid, really come talk to me.
 We all succumb to stupid sometime or other.
 No need to be embarrassed.
 Truth by told, we all have red faces.
 As Hamlet says to Ophelia: "I am myself indifferent honest, but yet I could accuse me of such things that it were better my mother had not borne me" (1.3.).